Anthidium manicatum

-Anthidium manicatum, commonly called the European wool carder bee, is a species of bee in the family Megachilidae, the leaf-cutter bees or mason bees.
+Anthidium manicatum, commonly called the European wool carder bee, is a species of bee in the family Megachilidae, the leaf-cutter bees and mason bees.

-They get the name "carder" from their behaviour of scraping hair from leaves such as lamb's ears (Stachys byzantina).
+They get the name "carder" from their behaviour of scraping hair from leaves such as lamb's ears (Stachys byzantina), similar to the way textile workers card fibers.
 They carry this hair bundled beneath their bodies to be used as a nest lining.
 Like other members of the tribe Anthidiini, these bees do not cut leaves or petals as is typical for megachilids.
 The males engage in territorial behaviour, aggressively chasing other males and pollinators from their territory.

 This bee is native to Europe, Asia, and North Africa.
-It has recently been seen in regions of South America, New Zealand, and the Canary Islands.
-They are generalists, and do not seem to prefer any plant genera for foraging, although in New Zealand, native plants are visited less frequently by this bee species.
+It was accidentally introduced into North America from Europe some time in the mid-20th century, first seen in 1963 near Ithaca, New York, and has become an invasive pest.
+It is now also found in regions of South America, New Zealand, and the Canary Islands.
+They are generalists, and do not seem to prefer any plant genera for foraging, although in New Zealand, native plants are visited less frequently.

-It was accidentally introduced into North America from Europe some time in the mid-20th century, first seen in 1963 near Ithaca, New York, and since then an invasive pest.

 Taxonomy and phylogeny

-This species belongs to the family Megachilidae and the order Hymenoptera, which consists of organisms such as ants, bees and wasps, and the superfamily Apoidea, which is more specific to bees and wasps.
+This bee is in the Anthidium genus, known as the carder bees or potter bees, and consisting of about 80 species.
+Anthidium is part of the family Megachilidae, which includes the leafcutter bees and mason bees in addition to the carder bees.